What you should know about NOC

 Trust IX NOC with handling your business

 At IX Telecom, NOC engineers are dedicated to supervising and network troubleshooting without breaks, so disruption is out of the menu.
 IX NOC is equipped with cutting-edge monitoring technology aiding our engineers with scalable services ensuring the quickest problem detection, diagnosis, and remediation for an optimal network uptime.
 IX NOC also provides network managers with timely detailed network infrastructure reports to enabling them to continuously check-ups on the network hardware and software’s health.
-With IX Telecom as your MSP, you’re offered the peace of mind that our NOC night owls engineers are guarding your network 24/7 and 365 days a year, to grant it the best uptime and performance.
-Our aim is to save your business massive loss by ensuring zero network shutdowns.
+Regardless of your industry, be it telco, retail, finance, healthcare, or any other, our night owls keep systems running 24/7 and 365 days a year with zero network shutdowns.